ct-clmsn/miniaturist/README.md

 makefile or cmake.

 1) The makefile will need to be modified.
 There are comments in the file that explain what needs to be modified.
+To make all the programs run 'make'.
+Then run 'make distparldahdfs'.

 2) cmake will require creating a directory called 'build'.
 Users will change directory into 'build'.
 At this point the user will need to type